-- Population and Conservation Status Working Group (PaCSWG), Convenors Dr Rosemary Gales (Australia) and Dr Richard Phillips (United Kingdom); Vice-Convenors Dr Flavio Quintana (Argentina) and Dr Henri Weimerskirch (France).
-This Working Group addresses land-based threats and conservation status of species listed in Annex 1 of the Agreement. - Seabird Bycatch Working Group (SBWG), Convenor Dr Anton Wolfaardt (United Kingdom); Vice-Convenors Dr Igor Debski (New Zealand) and Tatiana Neves (Brazil).
-This Working Group addresses at-sea threats for ACAP species. - Taxonomy Working Group (TWG), Convenor Dr Mike Double (Australia).
-This Working Group reviews the taxonomic status of taxa listed on Annex 1 of the Agreement.
+• Population and Conservation Status Working Group (PaCSWG) addresses land-based threats and conservation status of species listed in Annex 1 of the Agreement.

+• Seabird Bycatch Working Group (SBWG) addresses at-sea threats for ACAP species.

+• Taxonomy Working Group (TWG) reviews the taxonomic status of taxa listed on Annex 1 of the Agreement.

 The Advisory Committee and its Working Groups made excellent progress during the last triennium.
-Key achievements since MoP4 are summarised below [OUTCOMES TO BE UPDATED AFTER AC8]:
+Key achievements since MoP5 are summarised below [OUTCOMES TO BE UPDATED AFTER AC10]:

-- Effective mitigation measures have now been identified, described and promoted to relevant fisheries managers for those fishing activities known to cause significant incidental mortality to species listed under Annex 1 of the Agreement. - The further development of the ACAP database to facilitate the work of the Advisory Committee and its Working Groups. - Review of current population trends of ACAP species. - Identification of key gaps in tracking data. - Use of the prioritisation framework to guide the work of the Agreement. - Agreement in the identification of preliminary performance indicators for seabird bycatch and agreement to indicators for land-based threats.
-Further development in the development of performance indicators related to capacity building. - Ongoing review and update of the ACAP species assessments. - The effective implementation of a strategy to engage RFMOs and assist in the development and implementation of conservation measures relevant to ACAP species. - Significant progress achieved with the adoption of seabird conservation measures by relevant RFMOs that are based on ACAP's best practice advice. - The ongoing review of bycatch mitigation best practice advice documents for pelagic and demersal longline, and trawl fisheries. - The ongoing review of the BirdLife International ACAP mitigation fact sheets aimed at fisheries managers to assist in reducing bycatch in longline and trawl fisheries.
+• The further development of the ACAP database to facilitate the work of the Advisory Committee and its Working Groups.

+• Review of current population trends of ACAP species.

+- Further identification of key gaps in tracking data. - Use of the prioritisation framework to guide the work of the Agreement.

+• Further identification of preliminary performance indicators on capacity building, added to the suit of indicators for seabird bycatch and land-based threats.

+• Ongoing review and update of the ACAP species assessments.

+• The effective implementation of a strategy to engage RFMOs and assist in the development and implementation of conservation measures relevant to ACAP species.

+• Advice on effective mitigation measures has been refined and promoted to relevant fisheries managers for those fishing activities known to cause significant incidental mortality to species listed under Annex 1 of the Agreement.

+• Progress achieved with the adoption of seabird conservation measures by relevant RFMOs that are based on ACAP's best practice advice.

+• The ongoing review of bycatch mitigation best practice advice documents for pelagic and demersal longline, and trawl fisheries.

+• The ongoing review of the BirdLife International - ACAP mitigation fact sheets aimed at fisheries managers to assist in reducing bycatch in longline and trawl fisheries.
 The fact sheets are available on the ACAP website and are available in a number of relevant languages.

-- Continued refinement of biosecurity, quarantine and eradication guidelines for ACAP seabird breeding sites. - Development of the de-hooking guide. - Update of a review of diseases and pathogens in albatrosses and petrels. - Development of translocation guidelines for surface and burrow nesting species.
+• Continued refinement of biosecurity, census, and eradication guidelines for ACAP seabird breeding sites and the hook-removal and Seabird Bycatch ID guides.

+- Update of a review of diseases and pathogens in albatrosses and petrels. - Development of translocation guidelines for surface and burrow nesting species.